All Episodes

 No, we see storms get caught and blocked all the time.

-If you think that is bad, if you think that's bad, when Hurricane Flora stalled over eastern Cuba for four days in 1963, a hundred inches of rain at Santiago de Cuba.
+If you think that is bad, if you think that's bad, when Hurricane Flora stalled over eastern Cuba for four days in 1963, 100 inches of rain at Santiago de Cuba.

 So the point of the matter is that what you are seeing is an event for the tropics.

-It's unusual for Texas, but it is certainly well within the realm of things that uh w you know when you when you war game hurricanes and you start thinking about the worst-case scenarios, you think about things like this.
+It's unusual for Texas, but it is certainly well within the realm of things that, you know, when you wargame hurricanes and you start thinking about the worst case scenarios, you think about things like this.

 Let me ask this question, and it's the practical question that I always ask you every time one of these issues comes up, and that is that what advice do you give people now in specific areas to do?